Want to spend less on motorcycle insurance?

 - Clean the motorcycle thoroughly (including the tires) and dry it.
 Remove sand particles and small stones from the tread grooves.

 - Inflate the tires to medium pressure.

 - Store your motorcycle in a cool and dry place, away from moisture, and with no fluctuations in temperature.

 - Ensure the tires of your motorcycle do not rest on the floor.
-Doing this avoids the weight of the motorcycle coming on the tires and also the moisture of the floor will not enter the tires.
-Cover the motorcycle completely.
+Doing this prevents the weight of the motorcycle from resting on the tires and the moisture of the floor front reacting with the tires.

 - Before using the motorcycle again, inspect the tires thoroughly for cracks and other defects.
 If you are not confident or notice some defects, take the advice of a tire expert.

 You can visit the following website and download your copy of the Motorcycle Tire Guide compiled by the U.S. Tire Manufacturers Association:

 Do the following to prolong the life of your motorcycle tires:

 - Always purchase the tires recommended in the user’s manual.

 - Make a habit of inspecting your tires regularly.